 Dr Victoria Galbraith is a Health and Care Professions Council (HCPC) Practitioner Psychologist and she can be found on the British Psychological Society's (BPS) Register of Coaching Psychologists.
 Her current practice is located at the Nuffield Health Hospital, Hereford.
-Due to Covid-19, these sessions are currently on hold and will resume as soon as possible.
+However Due to Covid-19, all sessions are now online.

 What to Expect...